Milkmange/sectemplates/bug-bounty/v1/UPDATES.md

 # Bug Bounty Program Pack Updates

+12/28/2025 - v1.2 Added additional metric, and additional sample safe harbor example.
+* Thanks to <a href="https://github.com/ykosaraju/">Yashvier</a> for the metric suggestion.

 8/25/2024 - v1.1 of the diagram and runbook updated to improve communication/workflow on researcher payouts.
 Also brief disclaimer about when to include a bounty program in the preparation guide.
   * Thanks to <a href="https://github.com/xaitax">Alexander Hagenah</a> (<a href="https://x.com/xaitax">@xaitax</a>) for calling out workflow communication concerns. <br>